Queensland borders: Checking longitude 138 degrees

-While Queensland did not provide a team for the survey, they did check the position of the mile post on the border line west of Boulia.
+Queensland did not provide a team for the survey but checked the position of the mile post on the border line west of Boulia.
 Staff surveyor Cecil Twisden Bedford was chosen by the Queensland Surveyor General, William Alcock Tully, to carry out this check survey.

 Arriving in Boulia in August 1885, Bedford established his starting point in the post and telegraph reserve.
-This was the location where the longitude reading determined by electric telegraph was recorded.
+That was the location that the longitude reading determined by electric telegraph was recorded.

 Bedford then traversed westward to the border, connecting on to the border between the 255 mile and 255 mile 77 chain posts in February 1886.

 Bedford's traverse was marked with wooden mile posts for the 147 miles to the border.
 A bottle containing concrete and an empty brass cartridge case was sunk 2½ feet below every fifth wooden post.

 Bedford's second in command, William Davidson, in later years wrote:"As white ants were very bad out there, it is quite possible that very few traces remain of our work above ground, but perhaps the bottles of cement we placed at every five miles along our line may prove interesting to scientists of some future generation, should they ever be unearthed."In 1988, as a special project for the Australian Bicentenary, the Queensland Division of the Institute of Engineering and Mining Surveyors of Australia retraced Bedford's survey and found his bottles.

 Fixing the longitude

 In 1887, Queensland staff surveyors Robert Hoggan and Robert Grant McDowall carried out observations at the post and telegraph station in Boulia.
-This fixed the longitude of Bedford's initial starting point.
+That fixed the longitude of Bedford's initial starting point.

 The method used was the exchange of time signals via the electric telegraph.
-This was between the Brisbane Observatory of known longitude, and Bedford's starting point beside the telegraph office in Boulia.
-By using a traverse they were able to obtain a longitude value for the mile post out on the border west of Boulia.
+That was between the Brisbane Observatory of known longitude and Bedford's starting point beside the telegraph office in Boulia.
+By using a traverse, they obtained a longitude value for the mile post out on the border west of Boulia.
 Bedford's observation revealed that the mile posts placed on the border by the South Australian surveyors were accurate.

+Coral Sea Islands Territory

+The Coral Sea Islands Territory was established off Queensland's east coast through the Coral Sea Islands Act 1969.
+This act specified that the western boundary of this new territory would lie along the eastern edge of the Great Barrier Reef.